-I am an applied scientist at Amazon working on novel forecasting algorithms to predict the potential success and sales of products on the Amazon marketplace.
+I am an applied scientist at Amazon working on forecasting and ranking algorithms to predict the success of deals on the Amazon marketplace and rank them accordingly.

 In addition to my job in forecasting research, I carry out research and I co-supervise a PhD student in the area of AI and the energy transition, another research topic that I am interested in.